padrino/padrino-framework/posts/padrino-and-omniauth-overview.md

     $ padrino rake ar:create ar:migrate

-Open your favorite editor and browse and edit `Gemfile` and add `omniauth`:
+Open your favorite editor and browse and edit `Gemfile` and add `omniauth` gem and the providers for twitter and facebook.
+We also add the `haml` gem as it's not included by default in the "tiny" padrino template:

     # Gemfile
     gem 'omniauth'
+    gem 'omniauth-twitter'
+    gem 'omniauth-facebook'
+    gem 'haml'

 Now, run bundle install to install dependencies: